 Is Gouache more expensive than Acrylic?

-Gouache Paints cost more than Acrylic Paints because its formulation is more natural and it is more effortless to use as a paint.
+Gouache Paints cost more than Acrylic Paints because their formulation is more natural and it is more effortless to use as paint.

 How Many Gouache Colors Do I Need?